albanie/mcnGroupNorm/README.md

 ### Experiments

+To explore the effect of batch renormalization, we run some simple experiments on MNIST.
+In the original paper ImageNet is used (so MNIST experiments should be taken with an appropriately large bucket of salt).

-Our first goal is to verify the first experiment in the paper i.e. that batch renormalization does actively make things worse when we are training with reasonably large batch sizes.
+We begin by reproducing the first experiment in the paper i.e. that batch renormalization does not perform worse than standard batch normalization when training with reasonably large batch sizes.

 In the experiment below, we train three simple networks - one with no feature normalization, one with batch normalization and one with batch renormalization.
 The networks are trained with a batch size of `256`.
 Batch renormalization uses the parameters recommended by the paper (e.g. an `alpha = 0.01` - see `example/mnist_renorm_experiment1.m` for the details).
+The results seem to support the claim of the paper.

 ![256-batch](fig/exp1-bs-256.jpg)

-Next we drop the batch size to `128`, and we see renormalization hinting at a modest improvement:
+Next we drop the batch size to `128` and we see renormalization hinting at a modest improvement over standard batch normalization, but we also see that the advantages of normalizing have been reduced.

 ![128-batch](fig/exp1-bs-128.jpg)

-Dropping the batch size further to `64`, we see this effect repeated, but the advantages of normalizing have also been reduced.
+Dropping the batch size further to `64`, we see this effect repeated:

 ![64-batch](fig/exp1-bs-064.jpg)